freddavies/PypeIt/doc/tutorials/focas_howto.rst

    :align: center

 The black line is the flux and the red line is the estimated error.
-In the `ginga`_ window, the user can select the different extracted spectra, the extraction type (``OPT`` or ``BOX`), fluxed or not fluxed spectrum, and if showing masked data, by using the drop down menu on the right of the window.
-Line lists of common spectral features can be over-plotted by selecting an option in the ``Line lists``drop down menu and providing a redshift.
+In the `ginga`_ window, the user can select the different extracted spectra, the extraction type (``OPT`` or ``BOX``), fluxed or not fluxed spectrum, and if showing masked data, by using the drop down menu on the right of the window.
+Common spectral features can be over-plotted by selecting an option in the ``Line lists`` drop down menu and providing a redshift.

+See :ref:`spec-1d-output` for further details.

 ..
 REMOVE?
     .. code-block:: bash